- Known Shipper

 - Carrier Procedures and Facilities

-Alaska Airlines has coolers and freezers at some of our facilities.
+We have coolers and freezers at some of our facilities.
 Every effort will be made to accommodate perishable shipments in coolers while waiting recovery.
-However, due to high shipping volumes, limitations of facilities and other variables, Alaska Airlines cannot guarantee that your shipment will be refrigerated.
+However, due to high shipping volumes, limitations of facilities and other variables, we cannot guarantee that your shipment will be refrigerated.
 Perishables should be picked up as quickly as possible upon arrival at destination.
 Any problem or concern must be reported immediately to a representative of the airline.

 - Carrier Liability